daniel-frak/dummy4j/extending-dummy4j.md

 # The core classes

-The core classes can be configured or swapped out entirely as presented in the "Getting started" section.
+The core classes can be configured or swapped out entirely as presented in the "Configuration" section.

 ## DefinitionProvider